 git-validated-merge plugin.
 It is

-enabled by default for CloudBees CI, but if you don’t
+enabled by default for CloudBees CI, but if you do not

 find it, go install this plugin.
 Go to your CI build/test job